keerthidasala/keerthidasala.github.io/_pages/about.md

 ### **News**

+  * **October 2021** - Who is the new Ph.D Candidate in town?
+Passed my Ph.D. proposal qualifying exam.
+Another milestone unlocked!

   * **June 2021** - Excited to spend summer 2021 as a Wireless Research Intern at Qualcomm with mentors - Navid Abedini & Jane Luo.

   * **May 2021** - Honored and humbled to receive the "Best Paper Award" for our paper on “Uplink Multi-User Beamforming on Single RF Chain mmWave WLANs” at IEEE INFOCOM 2021.